 - The freedom to operate a business according to your deeply held beliefs without the fear of being punished by the government.

 - Christian businesses being forced to pay for abortion-inducing drugs in violation of their religious, pro-life beliefs.

-Alliance Defending Freedom later won a permanent court order in October 2014 protecting Conestoga Woods Specialties, and is still fighting for other businesses and ministries who object to being forced to pay for abortion-inducing drugs.
+This ruling set an important precedent that protects Conestoga Wood Specialties, Hobby Lobby, and other businesses and ministries that object to being forced to pay for abortion-inducing drugs.

 Our role in this case